mmmmmmpc/el-2-sll/README.md

     - Go to `Users` -> `Organization Credentials` and copy your Organization Username and Password
   - In your own instance of SUSE Manager
     - Go to `Admin` -> `Setup Wizard` -> `Organization Credentials`
-    - Click on `Add new credential` An use the Username and Paswword provided in SCC and obtained in previous step
+    - Click `Add new credential` and use the Username and Paswword provided in SCC and obtained in previous step
 - Sync the SLL/SLES-ES channels in SUSE Manager
   - Go to `Admin` -> `Setup Wizard` -> `Products`
   - Select the SUSE Liberty Linux Channels that you will use: